 Normally, we think of movies as a visual medium, and they are, to an extent.
 The sound is always seen as a second-class citizen.
-Especially with music documentaries, they are almost always a story about the group with little bits and pieces of music in it to illustrate.
+Music documentaries, especially, are almost always a story about the group with little bits and pieces of music to illustrate.
 You rarely get to fully hear and feel the music in a music documentary, ironically.

-One of the things that I’ve figured out is part of that is, early on in [A Thousand Thoughts] movie, maybe five minutes in, there’s a little bit where I say to everybody, “Let’s just listen to the sound of the room for thirty seconds.”
-The lights go up a little, and John Cage is on the screen, and I say, “Listen to the sound of the fans and the people shifting in their seats.”
+Maybe five minutes into [A Thousand Thoughts], I say to everybody, “Let’s just listen to the sound of the room for thirty seconds.”
+The lights go up a little, and John Cage is on the screen.
+I say, “Listen to the sound of the fans and the people shifting in their seats.”

-I know this is weird, because normally, in a movie, you try to tune all that out, but this is not a normal movie.
+I know this is weird, because normally, in a movie, you try to tune all that out.
+But this is not a normal movie.
 Let’s think of this as tuning up our ears.
-It’s thirty seconds, and it’s a little awkward, but that moment of, “Ah, I hear a projector, I hear a fan,” or this moment where suddenly your ears are engaged in a different way, got me curious about how to get people to listen in a powerful way.
+It’s thirty seconds.
+It’s a little awkward, but that moment of, “Ah, I hear a projector, I hear a fan,” or this moment where suddenly your ears are engaged in a different way, got me curious about how to get people to listen in a powerful way.
 That was really the genesis of it.